 Another scenario (often discussed in parallel with estimation) is dividing product development into stages.
 For instance, depending on your particular needs and business development strategy, we can deal with design and development separately.
 Similarly, many queries from both startups and scale-ups involve: independent UX/UI design, refactoring or developing a particular system extension (or microservice).
 Task segmentation might not only prove time and cost-effective but also optimize resource allocation & unlock attractive billing options.

 From the ground up

 Such terms as ‘Agile’, ‘Scrum’ and ‘Kanban’ are not just catchy keywords but clear-cut methodologies helping us achieve standardized workflows.
 Our teamwork strategy aims to motivate and inspire through effective and dynamic interactions.
 Mind you, we are far from being dogmatic in this respect: project management methodology is always adjusted to the scope and goal of the project.
 A full-fledged Scrum might impress you with its events and artifacts, but would be an overkill if applied to a limited-scope MVP.

-FAQ #3 What’s the team structure & culture?
+FAQ #3: What’s the team structure and culture?

 Being one of our core values, transparency forms an all-encompassing objective with far-reaching consequences.
 Open communication via selected tools (e.g. Slack and Jira), collective online databases and a dynamic list of requirements provide quick access to information.
 Moreover, all team members are encouraged to contribute their knowledge, feedback and skills during regular meetups.